 Free agency is quickly approaching, with Aug.
 2 being the first day teams can begin negotiating with free agents.

 Ahead of free agency, we're going to take a closer look at what could happen.
-And today, we're looking at who the best players are at the center position.
+And today, we're looking at who the best players are at the point guard position.

 Status: Player option

-Originally published in NBA Spain and translated by NBA Canada's Scott Rafferty.
+First published in NBA Argentina and translated by NBA Canada's Scott Rafferty.

 The views on this page do not necessarily reflect the views of the NBA or its clubs.